 Work out the width and length of the area you want to cover with artificial grass, considering any joins you may need to have.
 If you are still planning your project and need help measuring your area, head over to our planning page.

 Gather the tools and materials that you will need to install your artificial turf.
 These will include:

 This can be done by hand if it is a relatively small area being fitted with artificial grass.
-For larger areas, use a turf cutter.
-However, it must be taken into account to never build your base on top soil!
+For larger areas, use a mechanical turf cutter to remove the existing turf and soil.
+However, it must be taken into account to never build your base layer on top soil!

 Should you desire to use timber or other edging, place this down now.
 Ensure that edging is not higher than the final grass line, to allow the water to run-off the turf.